They say youth is wasted on the young, but when you apply that to investing, the opposite is true.

 For parents, one of the easiest ways to begin educating kids about investing is to make it fun and to look for teachable moments.

-For example, open a joint savings or a custodial account for your child.
-For a savings account, you can work through a traditional or neo bank such as Chime, and for a custodial account, consider opening a UNest Investment Account for Kids.
+If you want to skip the debit card and go purely for a banking app for kids, you can work through a traditional or neo bank such as Chime, and for a custodial account, consider opening a UNest Investment Account for Kids.

 UNest is an app that makes it easier than ever for parents to open a tax-advantaged investment and savings account for their children.